Gajol/ApplicationArchitecture/ARA/ARA-Appendix-Definitions.md

 - Technical debt may also be known as design debt.

 - When taking short cuts and delivering code that is not quite right for the programming task of the moment, a development team incurs Technical Debt.
 This debt decreases productivity.
 This loss of productivity is the interest of the Technical Debt. - *[Technical Debt Metaphor - Agile Alliance](https://www.agilealliance.org/introduction-to-the-technical-debt-concept)*

+- Managing technical debt is an increasingly critical aspect of producing cost-effective, timely, and high-quality software products, especially in projects that apply agile methods.
+A delicate balance is needed between the desire to release new software features rapidly to satisfy users and the desire to practice sound software engineering that reduces rework. - [*A Study of Technical Debt - Software Engineering Institute - Carnegie Mellon University*](https://insights.sei.cmu.edu/blog/a-field-study-of-technical-debt/)